 On June 23, 2016, the UK will vote on whether to leave or remain in the EU.
 We invited comment from both sides of the debate.

-Below is the argument to leave.
-You can read the argument to remain here.
+Below is the argument to remain.
+You can read the argument to leave here.

 In or out?
 Leave your comments below and we’ll publish the best in a follow-up article.